arafatm/arafatm.github.io/_articles/agile/slack.md

 You have to use your authority so sparingly that no one notices that it’s being used.

-You have to create a real sense that control is not completely centralized in your hands, but spread generously over the whole of your organization.
+> You have to create a real sense that control is not completely centralized in
+> your hands, but spread generously over the whole of your organization.

 ## 6 Business Instead of Busyness

-sensibly designed-in slack includes all of the following: Flexibility, a capacity for ongoing organizational redesign Better people retention A capacity to invest
+Sensibly designed-in slack includes all of the following:
+- Flexibility, a capacity for ongoing organizational redesign
+- Better people retention
+- A capacity to invest

 Slack represents operational capacity sacrificed in the interests of long-term health.